 Arielle Kitio and her organisation, CAYSTI, are doing remarkable work through the development of innovative technology solutions to enable meaningful learning experiences in Africa.
-This includes the launch of a \$1 coding scholarship across Frenchspeaking Africa which is helping to make education more accessible.
+This includes the launch of a \$1 coding scholarship across French-speaking Africa which is helping to make education more accessible.
 Deloitte is proud to provide support including mentoring from our professionals to CAYSTI to help ensure the youngest generations are able to receive a quality education, so no one is left behind from the opportunities of tomorrow."

-- Michele Parmelee, Deputy CEO and Chief People and Purpose Officer, Deloitte Global
+Michele Parmelee, Deputy CEO and Chief People and Purpose Officer, Deloitte Global us to have more mentoring, networking, funding and partnership opportunities."

-We are delighted to have the support of One Young World and Deloitte to help us to have more mentoring, networking, funding and partnership opportunities."
+We are delighted to have the support of One Young World and Deloitte to help